2023 Best General Social Sciences Schools in Minnesota

 Top Minnesota Schools in General Social Sciences

-Our 2023 rankings named College of Saint Benedict the best school in Minnesota for general social sciences students.
-CSB is a small private not-for-profit school located in the suburb of Saint Joseph.
+Our analysis found College of Saint Benedict to be the best school for general social sciences students who want to pursue a degree in Minnesota.
+CSB is a small private not-for-profit school located in the medium-sized suburb of Saint Joseph.

 Read full report on General Social Sciences at College of Saint Benedict

-You’ll join some of the best and brightest minds around you if you attend Saint Johns University.
-The school came in at #2 on this year’s Best General Social Sciences Schools in Minnesota list.
+You’ll be in good company if you decide to attend Saint Johns University.
+It ranked #2 on our 2023 Best General Social Sciences Schools in Minnesota list.
 SJU is a small private not-for-profit school located in the rural area of Collegeville.

 Read full report on General Social Sciences at Saint Johns University

 You’ll be in good company if you decide to attend Metropolitan State University.
 It ranked #4 on our 2023 Best General Social Sciences Schools in Minnesota list.
-Located in the large city of Saint Paul, Metro State is a public school with a medium-sized student population.
+Located in the large city of Saint Paul, Metro State is a public college with a moderately-sized student population.

 After completing their degree, social sciences graduates from Metro State carry an average student debtload of $30,882.